stfxecutables/df-analyze/README.md

    for modern
    **[relief-based](https://en.wikipedia.org/wiki/Relief_(feature_selection))
    filter feature selection**
-1. **containerze df-analyze** for reliable behaviour on HPC cluster
+1. **containerize df-analyze** for reliable behaviour on HPC cluster

 ## May Not Implement: